Tiger Flowers: Professional career

-After working as a stevedore on the Georgia coast, Flowers temporarily relocated to Philadelphia, Pennsylvania, in 1918; this is where he ultimately began boxing professionally at the age of 23.
+After working as a stevedore on the Georgia coast, Flowers temporarily relocated to Philadelphia in 1918; this is where he ultimately began boxing professionally at the age of 23.

 By early 1920 he started training with manager Walk Miller.
-Over the next six years the lightning-quick lefthander competed all over the country in a grueling ascent to the top of the boxing ranks.
+Over the next six years the lefthander competed all over the country in a grueling ascent to the top of the boxing ranks.

 Flowers combined showmanship inside the ropes with a public persona characterized by sobriety and religious devotion; eventually becoming donned "The Deacon".
-He famously carried a Bible into the ring for each fight and also shared scripture.
+He famously carried a Bible into the ring for each fight and also shared Scripture.
 A devoutly religious man, Flowers would recite a passage from Psalm 144 before every bout throughout his career.

-Flowers' first bout was a victory over fighter Billy Hooper; which he followed up with an impressive two-dozen straight victories before suffering his first loss to Panama Joe Gans.
+Flowers' first bout was a victory over fighter Billy Hooper, which he followed up with an impressive two-dozen straight victories before suffering his first loss to Panama Joe Gans.

-Like many other African-American boxers of the time period, Flowers found it difficult to obtain fights with white fighters early in his career.
+Like many other African American boxers of the time period, Flowers found it difficult to obtain fights with white fighters early in his career.
 He found himself primarily having to fight men of his own race, and many times over, in order to make a living.
 Despite this, during his era Flowers challenged many high-caliber fighters, including Maxie Rosenbloom, Sam Langford, Kid Norfolk, Johnny Wilson, Jamaica Kid, Mickey Walker and many other future Hall of Fame inductees.

 By 1924, after being rated the number-one contender for Harry Greb's middleweight title by The Ring magazine, Flowers earned a shot at Greb; despite previously losing a questionable decision to light heavyweight champion Mike McTigue.

-On February 26, 1926, before a crowd of 16,311 at Madison Square Garden, Flowers dethroned champion Harry Greb by split decision.
-He would also defeat Greb once more on August 19, 1926, to defend the title.
+On February 26, 1926, before a crowd of 16,311 at Madison Square Garden in New York, Flowers dethroned champion Harry Greb by split decision.
+He would also defeat Greb once more on August 19, 1926, in a highly controversial decision, with most claiming Greb clearly won.

 Tiger's next and final championship bout came against Mickey Walker on December 3, 1926, in Chicago, where he was defeated for the title.
 A match decided by points in the end, it was considered a controversial decision in the eyes of many.
 The match later was investigated by the Illinois Athletic Commission, but the decision was not overturned.

 Flowers immediately set his sights on a rematch to regain the title, but his career would be cut short before ever gaining the opportunity.

 Flowers' final match, a victory over Leo Gates, was fought November 12, 1927.